 All policy goals agreed to by the city would be in furtherance of council’s direction as captured in its annual State and Federal Legislative Agenda.
-Funding for this coalition will go primarily towards the expenses necessary to hire professional consultants with expertise in these areas to advocate.
+Funding for this coalition will go primarily toward the expenses necessary to hire professional consultants with expertise in these areas to advocate.

 Staff will continue to facilitate meetings and the recruitment of potential members of the Colorado Climate Policy Coalition, along with the creation of the policy agenda.
 The city will continue to participate in efforts related to the Clean Power Plan, both at the federal and state levels.

 - Quarterly executive sessions or briefings, or updates as needed, to council on municipalization, based on litigation schedules.